-Cheney School staff have high expectations of themselves: we aim to be ‘best in class’ to offer our students the very best in teaching and learning, excellence in extra-curricular activities and provide a myriad of opportunities for our students to excel, both academically and personally.
+Cheney School staff have high expectations of themselves: we aim to offer our students the very best in teaching and learning, excellence in extra-curricular activities and provide a range of opportunities for our students to excel, both academically and personally.

 "There is an organised, calm and positive ethos throughout the school..."
 Ofsted 2018